 Whenever possible you should enroll in, rather than audit, all Psychology courses so that the department and University have accurate records about numbers of course participants.
 A few graduate courses allow you to register for 0 credit hours.
 Course descriptions in the course catalog (http://courses.illinois.edu) specify a course's credit options, including whether it allows registration for 0 credit hours.
 Particular Psychology 593 seminars may or may not allow registration for 0 credit hours in any given semester.
-In special circumstances, the instructor for a course that you would like to attend but that does not allow registration for 0 credit hours under Psychology 590 (Independent Study) rather than under the course number.
+In special circumstances, the instructor for a course that you would like to attend but that does not allow registration for 0 credit hours may allow you to register for 0 credit hours under Psychology 590 (Independent Study) rather than under the course number.